Water-energy nexus: Water used in the energy sector

 All types of power generation consume water either to process the raw materials used in the facility, constructing and maintaining the plant, or to just generate the electricity itself.
 Renewable power sources such as photovoltaic solar and wind power, which require little water to produce energy, require water in processing the raw materials to build.
-Water can either be used or consumed, and can be categorised as fresh, ground, surface, blue, grey or green among others.
+Water can either be used or consumed, and can be categorized as fresh, ground, surface, blue, grey or green among others.
 Water is considered used if it does not reduce the supply of water to downstream users, i.e. water that is taken and returned to the same source (instream use), such as in thermoelectric plants that use water for cooling and are by far the largest users of water.
 While used water is returned to the system for downstream uses, it has usually been degraded in some way, mainly due to thermal or chemical pollution, and the natural flow has been altered which does not factor into an assessment if only the quantity of water is considered.
 Water is consumed when it is removed completely from the system, such as by evaporation or consumption by crops or humans.
 When assessing water use all these factors must be considered as well as spatiotemporal considerations making precise determination of water use very difficult.
+According to the International Energy Agency (IEA), water stress also poses risks to the transport of fuels and materials.
+In 2022, droughts and severe heatwaves led to low water levels in key European rivers such as the Rhine, limiting barge transport of coal, chemicals and other materials.